Skip navigation

 Food

-• Soy milk is offered as an alternative for hot drinks in all concourses.
+• Non-dairy milk is offered as an alternative for supporters’ hot drinks in all concourses; various alternative milks offered in premium lounges.
+Plant-based milk is made available to staff.

-• Coffee machines throughout the business have been changed from individual aluminium capsules to ground beans.
+• Coffee machines throughout the business use ground beans rather than individual aluminium capsules, reducing waste.

 Biodiversity

-• A ‘compensation ditch’ has been constructed at the Academy to create a vibrant environment for wildlife.
+• ‘Compensation ditches’ has been constructed at the Academy, creating a vibrant environment for wildlife.

-• 120 new trees are to be planted at the Club’s Academy site to improve biodiversity.
+• 111 trees have been planted at the Club’s Academy site, with more to come.

 Communications

-• We proactively encourage all supporters to travel by public transport on all matchdays.
+• We always encourage all supporters to travel by public transport on all matchdays.

 • Palace for Life Foundation delivers the Protect the Planet programme in local primary schools in partnership with the Premier League.
 The 6-week programme is made up of workshops encouraging students to be more sustainable with food, travel, waste and energy.
 Workshops are a mix of theory and activity, where all students engage in challenges to reduce their carbon footprint.

-• The club recently supported the World Wildlife Fund’s campaign encouraging supporters to consider their environmental impact.
+• The club recently supported the recent Green Football Weekend, as well as the World Wildlife Fund’s campaign encouraging supporters to consider their environmental impact.